 Ruthenium Mining

-Ruthenium is a rare metal occurs about 0.001ppm on the earth's crust.
-It occurs in natural alloys with other noble metals in iridosmine (14.1% Ruthenium ) and siserskite (18% ruthenium) and as many natural isotopes.
+Ruthenium is a rare metal that occurs at about 0.001 ppm in the Earth's crust.
+It is found in natural alloys with other noble metals in minerals such as iridosmine (containing 14.1% ruthenium) and siserskite (containing 18% ruthenium), as well as in various natural isotopes.

 ruthenium mining

 The ruthenium found in natural alloys cannot be used for the commercial production of ruthenium.
-Ruthenium can only be extracted from the ores of copper sulfide and nickel as it contains ruthenium and other platinum group metals as impurities.
-Ruthenium is mined and extracted in the byproduct mines of copper and nickel as byproduct.
+Ruthenium can only be extracted from copper sulfide and nickel ores, as they contain ruthenium and other platinum group metals as impurities.
+Ruthenium is mined and extracted in the byproduct mines of copper and nickel.

-The copper and nickel ore with ruthenium are mined by both surface and underground mining.
-The chalcocite and chalcopyrite are the major ores which are mined mostly for extracting ruthenium.
+Copper and nickel ores containing ruthenium are mined using both surface and underground mining methods.
+Chalcocite and chalcopyrite are the major ores mined primarily for extracting ruthenium.

-In surface mining, open pit mining is followed by step down benching process where the mines drilled and blasted.
-The open pit mining is less expensive in ruthenium mining and is widely executed.
+In surface mining, open pit mining is followed by a step-down benching process where the mines are drilled and blasted.
+Open pit mining is less expensive for ruthenium extraction and is widely practiced.

-The underground mining is used in areas where the ores happens to be deep inside the earth's surface.
-It is an expensive process which is done only in the areas of high quality ores.
-Less wastage and health risks are the pros of underground mining.
-This method of ruthenium mining is employed in a small scale.
+Underground mining is utilized in areas where the ores are deep within the Earth's surface.
+It is an expensive process conducted only in areas with high-quality ores.
+Reduced wastage and health risks are advantages of underground mining.
+This method of ruthenium mining is employed on a small scale.

-The major ruthenium containing ores are pentlandite in Sudbury, Ontario at Canada and pyroxenite in South Africa.
+The major ruthenium-containing ores are found in pentlandite in Sudbury, Ontario, Canada, and in pyroxenite in South Africa.

 Processing and extraction: